 The Charter of Budget Honesty Policy Costing Guidelines (the Guidelines) outline the process for submitting and preparing policy costings.
 The Guidelines focus on matters directly relating to the methods and approaches as required by subclause 30(1) of the Charter.

 Information on the role of the Parliamentary Budget Office (PBO) can be accessed from the PBO website.

-The Guidelines are consistent with the robust methods and approaches established by Treasury and Finance for the preparation of policy costings outside of a caretaker period.
-The methods and approaches used by Treasury and the Department of Finance to prepare policy costings outside a caretaker period are the same as those used for preparing policy costings of election commitments during a caretaker period.
+The Guidelines are consistent with the robust methods and approaches established by the Treasury and Finance for the preparation of policy costings outside of a caretaker period.